BeanGreen247/ArchLinux-KDE-Plasma-setup-script/vfio-readme.md

 the script that we added at startup/on login will reassing cpu cores back to linux

-to do that run it as follows `sudo bash reassign-cpu.sh`
+to do that run it as follows `sudo bash reassign-cpu.sh`, this script should be run after powering down the VM as well to return all the cores to our Linux host

 ```
 sudo nano unassign-cpu.sh